yuguangchen1/KcwiKit/docs/reg_construction.md

 ### Line Emission (`_icube_2d.reg`)

-The science datacubes are deprojected back into a 2D image and line emission (typically Ly$\alpha$) is marked.
+The science datacubes are deprojected back into a 2D image and line emission (typically Ly&alpha) is marked.

 For standard stars and science targets, find emission lines and draw boxes around emission.
 Don't worry about the continuum emission since the `_icube.thum.reg` files will take care of that.
 Save regions in **Physical** coordinates as well.